jelman/vetsa_pupillometry/tobii/README.md

 ```
 python <task name>_proc_subject.py
 ```
-2. Run the script `<task name>_proc_group.py` to process group data.
+2. Run the script to process group data.
 This script will open a folder selection window to select the directory containing all processed subject data.
 It will then save group data into the specified output directory.
 ```
 python <task name>_proc_group.py
 ```